frozencity/flutter_rabbit/README.md

 ## Example Project

 There is a detailed example project in the `example` folder.
-You can directly run and play on it.
-There are code snippets from example project below.

 ##